Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 General ideas
 -------------
-Our project ideas in general intended to focus on:
+Our project ideas in general intend to focus on our innovative development environment, including graphical user interfaces and development tools.

-* Graphical user interfaces for expert users (such as more advanced concepts for mail clients, messaging clients, music players, text editors)
+* Graphical user interfaces for developers (such as more advanced concepts for mail clients, messaging clients, music players, text editors)
-* Web applications for expert users following our GUI concepts
+* Web applications for developers following our GUI concepts (issue and bug tracking)
-* Mobile applications for expert users following our GUI concepts
+* Mobile applications for developers that integrate well into our general development environment
 * General userland enhancements to Unix-like operating systems, in particular GNU/Linux
-* Audio applications
-* Image/Streaming/Gallery desktop and web applications
-* Foundations of a new windowing system for Unix-like operating systems (based on xorg drivers, but no X11- or XServer-dependency)
+* Foundations of a new windowing system for Unix-like operating systems
 * Improvements of our existing software projects

 Concrete ideas